 If you happen to have some of these plants already planted in your outdoor area – you don’t have to destroy them.
 You can train your pet not to go near that particular plant, or put some kind of the fence around the plant (maybe even surround it with other, non-dangerous plants).
 And, be on the alert if your pet does actually try to chew on the plant.

 You can also use this knowledge as the opportunity to reimagine parts of your garden, and enhance the whole outdoor experience for your family and your pet.
 Luckily, there is an abundance of different plants to choose from.
 Some of them look really spectacular – and will not get your pet in any kind of harm.
+We’re happy to help create this new look for you!

 Want to get notified when Landcrafters posts new blog posts about landscaping trends and the ways you can enhance your green area yourself?